FrazerChard/frazerchard.github.io/README.md

 ### **Recursive Loops**

 **DESCRIPTION**
+- Cairo currently only supports loops through recursion.
+- It does not support familiar loop constructs such as `for`, `while` or `do while`.

 - Steps to Recursive Loops
     - Specify loop length
     - A looping function is called with a list of elements